2023 AWARD CATEGORIES OPEN FOR ENTRIES

 What the judges are looking for?

-Judges in the Digital Transformation category are looking for applications from businesses who have successfully designed a digital strategy to create positive and long-lasting impact within their businesses.
-They are especially interested in hearing about stories of digital journeys that have led to fundamental changes in mindset, operation, and performance at all levels of a business, which ave led to increased consumer experiences and reach in participation, inclusion, and accessibility to the leisure activities.
+Judges in the Digital Transformation category are looking for applications from businesses who have successfully designed a digital strategy which supports overall commercial leisure strategy to create positive and long-lasting impact within their businesses.
+The judges are especially interested in hearing about stories of digital journeys that have led to fundamental changes in mindset, operation, and performance at all levels of a business and where possible, referencing the Digital Futures five measures of digital maturity and how this has led to increased consumer experiences and reach in participation, inclusion and accessibility through business improvements.

-– Describe the journey of discovery.
-Who was involved and how did you engage with internal departments and your audiences to design your requirement?
+– Describe the journey of discovery, who was involved and how did you engage with internal depts and your audiences to design your requirement?

 – How did you engage with and what was the value/impact of involving digital platforms and transformation agents in the design of your requirement/strategy?